chaksw/FullStack-Lean/Django/LEARN/Django/README.md

 # 2. Django Admin

-Take Project [car](./04-Django-Admin-Portal/my_car_site/) as an example, inside which apply all previous learning One of the MOST POWERFUL FEATURES of Django, able to automatically create an Admin interface, to have a graphical interface for interacting with data and users on the site.
+Take Project [car](./04-Django-Admin-Portal/my_car_site/) as an example, inside which apply all previous learning.
+One of the MOST POWERFUL FEATURES of Django, able to automatically create an Admin interface, to have a graphical interface for interacting with data and users on the site.
 Django has pre-built admin paths in site `urls.py` file(`'/admin'`) as well as indications of an existing Django Admin app (`"django.contrib.admin"`).
 Admin panel is meant for a manager of the website. so we need to **create a 'superuser'**